sighellan/plebo/README.md

 * `cluster_wrapper.sh`

 The figures are stored in the `Figures` folder.
+In the case of `plot_prior_fit.py`, use the Python environment created with `requirement-numpyro.txt`.
 To plot and print the results reported, use
 * `plot_cluster_grouped_results.py`
 * `plot_example_tasks.py`